enthought/envisage/docs/source/howto_create_a_plugin.rst

 for your Tetris class to the IGame interface, but we'll ignore that.)

-You can manually register a service, but a simple way to do it is to contribute to the 'enthought.envisage.services_offers' extension point of the Core plugin.
+You can manually register a service, but a simple way to do it is to contribute to the 'envisage.services_offers' extension point of the Core plugin.
 This ensures that the plugin is registered, and is created when it is needed.

 You also want to allow users to contribute their own Tetris shapes, so you